taurushq-io/smart-wallet-7702/README.md

 ));
 ```

 This is by design in ERC-4337: the EntryPoint only knows about the account (`sender`).
-How the account interprets `callData` — including which contract to call — is entirely up to the account's implementation.
+How the account interprets `callData`, including which contract to call, is entirely up to the account's implementation.

 ### How does the EntryPoint call `execute`?